vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

       to generate the polymer chains within the PDI tolerance limit.
       Values between 1000-10000 should be enough for most cases.

-      User can also specify an optional tolerance value (0-100).
+      With the pditol keyword, user can also specify an optional tolerance value (0-100).
 This corresponds to the maximum relative error (in %) between the target PDI  value and the simulated PDI.
+Different combinations
-Different combinations will be tried to obtain either the target PDI value of the system exits after 50000 trials.
-Default value is 10.
-For all practical purposes values between 5 and 15 yield good output distribution if the number of chains in the system is less than
+      will be tried to obtain either the target PDI value of the system.
+Default value is 5.
+For all practical purposes values between 5 and 15 yield good output distribution if the number of chains in the system is less than 20.
+      This keyword and the corresponding argument is optional.

+      With the distrange keyword, user can specify the maximum range of molecular weights that will be used to create the Schulz-Zimmm distribution.
+Plot the theoretical curve to see where the distribution tapers to zero.
+Most likely the default value of 5 would suffice.
-      20. This argument is optional.
+      This keyword and the corresponding argument is optional.

       Examples:

       ```
       disperse CREATE 1.50 polydisp.inp 10000
-      disperse CREATE 1.50 polydisp.inp 1000 8.0
+      disperse CREATE 1.50 polydisp.inp 1000 pditol 8.0 distrange 20
       ```

       If this option is used, after running the program, a file with the